meta-llama/llama-recipes/README.md

 ### Prerequisites

 #### PyTorch Nightlies
-I you want to use PyTorch nightlies instead of the stable release, go to [this guide](https://pytorch.org/get-started/locally/) to retrieve the right `--extra-index-url URL` parameter for the `pip install` commands on your platform.
+If you want to use PyTorch nightlies instead of the stable release, go to [this guide](https://pytorch.org/get-started/locally/) to retrieve the right `--extra-index-url URL` parameter for the `pip install` commands on your platform.

 ### Installing
 Llama-recipes provides a pip distribution for easy install and usage in other projects.
 Alternatively, it can be installed from source.